Why I love Whole30 even if it's called the 'worst' diet

 Whole30 helps me make smarter choices and pick better, more nutritious foods.
 I believe these choices are making a definite improvement in my health and energy levels.

 I’m not alone.
-Since the program started back in 2009, more than 100,000 people have successfully completed Whole30, according to its website.
+Since the program started back in 2009, its gained an international following — their website boasts readers from more than 100 different countries.

 'True best diet is moderation'